AlessiaRuggeri30/graph-attention-nets/README.md

 **WARNING - WORK IN PROGRESS**

-This assignment was implemented as a university project for the course of *Geometric Deep Learning* at Università della Svizzera Italiana.
+This project was implemented as a university assignment for the course of *Geometric Deep Learning* at Università della Svizzera Italiana.

-Implemenation of MoNet (mixture model CNN) and GAT (Graph Attention Network) tested on MNIST and Cora datasets.
+Implemenation of MoNet (mixture model CNN) and GAT (Graph Attention Network) tested on MNIST and Cora datasets using Tensorflow.